taraippolito/EuropeanHypercube/README.md

-# AquacropHypercube
+# EuropeanHypercube
-Multi factorial aquacrop simulations tested in Senegal
+Multi factorial EPIC simulations across Europe used to test the biophysical determinants of Soil Organic Carbon responses to management